Episode 113: Dark PR with Grant Ennis

 Doug: You group the next six frames into what you call pseudo-solution frames or panacea frames.
 And the first one you call silver boomerangs.
 Now I think our audience is familiar with a silver bullet.
 What’s a silver boomerang?

-Grant Ellis: So silver boomerang is kind of like a promoted solution that has some kind of rebound effect.
+Grant Ennis: So silver boomerang is kind of like a promoted solution that has some kind of rebound effect.
 Many people that are listening to this show might know that when they work out, they’re more hungry later.
 When you work out, you go to the gym.
 It’s much more easy to indulge in a piece of chocolate cake or to eat something absolutely completely unhealthy afterwards like a cheeseburger or something than you would if you hadn’t worked out.

-Grant Ellis: And so the sugar industry since the early 1920s has been promoting exercise as the solution to all different kinds of nutritional problems.
+Grant Ennis: And so the sugar industry since the early 1920s has been promoting exercise as the solution to all different kinds of nutritional problems.
 Specifically because it’s a silver boomerang, it boomerangs back.
 And the same thing is true for, like, global warming and efficiency as a solution.
 This is something that Frank Luntz, the famous spin master promoted for George Bush in the George Bush White House was when you talk about global warming, talk about efficiency.

-Grant Ellis: And the problem with efficiency is when you make machines more efficient in their energy usage, people use more of them.
+Grant Ennis: And the problem with efficiency is when you make machines more efficient in their energy usage, people use more of them.
 And we’ve known this for well over a hundred years.
 It’s known as the Stanley Jevons Paradox.
 In the case of road death, you have a kind of rebound effect, a silver boomerang when it comes to safety technology.
 It’s pretty famous in regards to braking especially, or things that the driver can really intuitively feel.
 As you’re—as you’re driving, if you have better brakes and you as a driver notice that, then you close a tighter stopping distance.
 So when they’ve looked at studies on, like, anti-lock brakes or even any kind of brake improvements, because the research on this goes back to the 1930s, you tend to see this rebound effect that offsets any kind of otherwise positive benefits.
 So you don’t see as much death reduction as you would want.

 Doug: And I don’t mean to say that we shouldn’t be improving brakes.
 We definitely should be improving brakes.
 We should be definitely improving safety technology.
 It’s not bad, but the problem is the way that industry frames solutions to road deaths as something that could be solved by these silver boomerangs, which doesn’t really seem to be the case.